Representation and Allegory

 References

-Barthes, R. 1986 “The Discourse of History” and “The Reality Effect” from The Rustle of Language.
+1986 “The Discourse of History” and “The Reality Effect” from The Rustle of Language.
 New York: Hill and Wang

 Benjamin, W. 1968 “The Work of Art in the Age of Mechanical Reproduction” from Illuminations.
 New York: Schocken Books